Prooemium ad Partem III: De Logica et Incompletudine

 Nota

-The finitude of theological models discloses their vocation.
-They are not idols but icons: transparent forms through which divine light passes.
-An idol contains what it names; an icon reveals what exceeds it.
-To model truly is to construct such icons—finite forms ordered toward infinite reality.
+The finitude of theological models reveals their vocation.
+They are not idols but icons.
+An idol contains what it names.
+An icon reveals what exceeds it.

-Hence, theology’s structure is eschatological: every true model anticipates its fulfillment in glory, when formal adequacy and divine presence will finally coincide (FT = TC = V**).
+Hence theology’s structure is eschatological.
+Every true model anticipates fulfillment beyond itself, when formal adequacy and divine presence will finally coincide, not by exhaustion but by glorification.

 Determinatio